 The Pink Gravel Fund is up and ready to accept donations as we speak.
 If you go to the ECF website and click DONATE you can select the Pink Gravel Fund. (or click the button below) Any amount welcome and all donations via the ECF to the Pink Gravel Fund is tax deductible.
 The short description of the purpose of the Pink Gravel Fund is to provide support for breast cancer patients, survivors and awareness.
 The support intended by the fund will occur when an application is submitted by a breast cancer patient or survivor that resides in one of the eight counties is reviewed and accepted by the Pink Gravel Advisory committee and the ECF Board.
 Examples of a Pink Gravel grant request could be to help with: a utility bill, purchase item to provide comfort during treatment, assistance for treatment travel expenses.

-The PINK GRAVEL FUND plans to begin taking grant applications in the SPRING/SUMMER OF 2022.
+The PINK GRAVEL FUND plans to begin taking grant applications in the SPRING/SUMMER OF 2022 (UPDATE: when the fund reaches a balance of $10,000.00).
 Watch for more information to follow after the first of the year.

 In the meantime, if you would like to make an online donation, click the button below.